Approved May 21, 2017

 BOARD OF DIRECTORS

-As a volunteer organization, members give their time in order to further the mission of the Fiberarts Guild of Pittsburgh.
-Members will not be paid for their time unless they are administering a short-term project that is funded by an outside grant.
+As a volunteer organization members give their time in order to further the mission of the Fiberarts Guild of Pittsburgh.
+Members will not be paid for their time without prior approval from the Board of Directors.
+(Approved by the Board of Directors 4/4/2022)

 The Guild Board of Directors is a working board.
 Whether serving as an officer, committee chair, committee member, consultant, researcher or in other capacity, each Board member is encouraged to shoulder business and operational tasks as well as share in the artistic life of the Guild.